CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Application.md

 Attraction.sec=This course will allow us to work on a challenging topic that is directly important today.
 It will allow students to delve into the subjects of law and code, and think critically about many controversial issues.

-CourseGap.sec=There is no course that attempts to bridge computing and the law, nor any that focuses on Prose Objects as a solution.
+CourseGap.sec=Simply put, there is no course at Brown that attempts to bridge computing and the law, which reflects why the course has such a large number of students --particularly upperclassmen-- that want to participate.
+In the research done to create this course, we have not found any course or initiative in the world that uses a system similar to the "Prose Object" model, or a semantic web and applies it to formal dealings.

 EvaluationPercentageTable=